 District 7 in Budapest is also called the Jewish Quarter.
 It’s one of the most popular and busy regions of the city.
 Most of the metropolitan life and action happens in the Jewish Quarter.
 This is the area where you can find most ruin bars, vintage shops, design shops, and restaurants.

 Aside from the Great Synagogue, there are also a dozen smaller synagogues to be found.
-This district breathes history, even though the district hasn’t always been so popular nor interesting.
+This district breathes history, even though the districts hasn’t always been so popular nor interesting.

 District 7 is centrally located and it’s also a great place to find accommodation.